typicalbot/typicalbot/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [opensource@sylke.co](mailto:opensource@sylke.co).
+Please report unacceptable behavior to [opensource@typicalbot.com](mailto:opensource@typicalbot.com).

 ## Making Contributions